top of page

 Our knowledge, a double-edged sword?

 Early in my career, I was confident in my knowledge.
 However, I didn’t understand that not everyone in the building has the same level of understanding.
-Once I figured out how to get rid of jargon, I could help other professionals.
+Once I figured out how to eliminate jargon, I could help other professionals.
 And they valued my opinion!

 When you have a great commodity, it can be challenging to recognize when and how to share that information.
-There may be times that you don’t know how to help.
-Others may expect you to delve into the situation and determine an outcome under less than ideal circumstances.
+There may be times when you don’t know how to help.
+Others may expect you to delve into the situation and determine an outcome under less-than-ideal circumstances.
 People may become frustrated with your attempt or feel that you don’t care since you usually have a keen understanding of children’s challenges.

 Oh, and the Paperwork

-When you carry a caseload of over 60 students, you have to manage the organization or drown in the paperwork flow.
-If you finally get organized, it can be frustrating to wait for the remaining people to complete their parts.
+When you carry a caseload of over 60 students, you must manage the organization or drown in the paperwork flow.
+If you finally get organized, waiting for the remaining people to complete their parts can be frustrating.
 You may need to take notice and give them even more time or more frequent reminders.
 Not everyone will be as up to speed as you are.

 If paperwork procedures make you want to quit your job, please visit our blog on Taming the Paper Dragon.

 Kids are a mess.
-They just are, but that’s what makes our job fun and interesting.
+They just are, but that makes our job fun and exciting.
 I had a four-year-old student pull a wooly worm out of his billfold.
 How many four-year-olds carry billfolds, anyway?
 How the caterpillar survived, I will never know.
 But I will remember the little boy for a long time.

 Enjoy the chaos!
 Embrace it and Prepare for it!